FREQUENTLY ASKED QUESTIONS

 4. How do I get the payment increase?

 There is no action required and the increase will automatically start for child support collected on or after January 1, 2022.
-For more information, please view the infographic available in English, Spanish, and an accessible version.
+For more information, please view the infographic available in English, Spanish, and an accessible version below:

 Paperless Transition